 - 1. Services not reimbursable at the preventive level may be reimbursable under another portion of the medical plan.

 - 2. Breastfeeding equipment and supplies not listed underneath the "Breastfeeding Equipment and Supplies" section.
 This includes, but is not limited to

 - a.
 Batteries

 - b.
 Breastfeeding ointments, creams

 - c.
 Breast milk storage supplies including bags, freezer packs, etc.

 - d.
 Breast pump cleaning supplies

 - e.
 Breast pump traveling cases

 - f.
-Infant scales

-- g.
-Nursing bras

-- h.
-Nursing covers, scarfs

-- 3. Immunizations that are not published in the Center for Disease Control's Morbidity and Mortality Weekly Report (MMWR) and/or are not on the list of "Vaccines Licensed for Use in the United States" by the United States Food and Drug Administration (FDA). - 4.
+Infant scales - g.
+Nursing bras - h.
+Nursing covers, scarfs - 3.
+Immunizations that are not published in the Center for Disease Control's Morbidity and Mortality Weekly Report (MMWR) and/or are not on the list of "Vaccines Licensed for Use in the United States" by the United States Food and Drug Administration (FDA). - 4.
 Prescription coverage may vary depending on the terms and conditions of the plans.
 A prescription may be required for coverage under the pharmacy benefit.
 The plan may also require that the generic drug be tried first before the brand version.
 Age limits, restrictions, and other requirements may apply.
 Members can verify their pharmacy benefits by calling the customer service number on the back of their ID card. - 5.
 For OTC purchases, members will need to obtain a prescription from their provider and take it to the pharmacy to be filled. - 6.
+Exceptions may apply, members can verify their pharmacy benefits by calling the customer service number on the back of their ID card. - 7.
 If there is a medication not included, the member should consult their doctor for therapeutic alternatives first before submitting coverage exceptions to BCBS.